Toddler development at 2-3 years: what’s happening

 This is one of the most important ages for emotional development.

-Your child is going through a lot of emotions while also learning about other people’s feelings.
-Temper tantrums are normal, because children often don’t know how to put words to ‘big’ emotions like frustration, anger, embarrassment, guilt and shame.
+Your toddler is going through many emotions while also learning about other people’s feelings.
+Tantrums are common, because your toddler can’t always communicate their needs.
+They often don’t know how to put words to strong emotions like frustration, anger, embarrassment, guilt and shame.

-Your child is also starting to understand how their behaviour affects you and how your behaviour affects them.
-Your child won’t have as much separation anxiety, and they might not get so upset when you leave them.
+Your toddler is also starting to understand how their behaviour affects you and how your behaviour affects them.
+Your toddler might not get so upset when you leave them.
+But they’ll still want a lot of your attention and might cling to you when they’re tired or frightened – or just want a cuddle.

 Talking

-Your child is learning how to talk about things that have happened during the day.
-With your help, your child might be able to put things in order to make a simple story – for example, ‘I go shop’.
+Your toddler is learning how to talk about things that have happened during the day.
+With your help, your toddler might be able to put things in order to make a simple story – for example, ‘I go shop’.
 ‘And what did you do at the shop?’
 ‘Buy milk.’
-By 3 years, your child might be able to tell a simple ‘made-up’ story based on their own experiences, but it will probably be quite short.
+By 3 years, your toddler might be able to tell a simple ‘made-up’ story based on their own experiences, but it will probably be quite short.

-At this age your child will also talk about people and objects that aren’t with them – for example, ‘Grandma at the shops’, or ‘My ball in tree’.
+At this age your toddler will also talk about people and objects that aren’t with them – for example, ‘Grandma at the shops’ or ‘My ball in tree’.

 Thinking